The Concept of Law: Social habits and rules

-Hart draws a distinction between a social habit (which people follow habitually but where breaking the habit does not bring about opprobrium - going to the cinema on Thursday for example) and a social rule (where breaking the rule is seen as wrong - neglecting to take off one's hat upon entering a church, for example).
-We feel in some sense bound by social rules and laws frequently appear to be types of social rule.
+Hart draws a distinction between a social habit—such as going to the cinema on Thursdays, which people follow regularly but can break without facing disapproval—and a social rule, where breaking the rule is regarded as wrong, such as failing to remove one’s hat upon entering a church.
+Social rules carry a sense of obligation, and laws often appear to be a specific type of social rule.

 There are two perspectives to this: the external aspect, which is the independently observable fact that people do tend to obey the rule with regularity, and the internal aspect which is the feeling by an individual of being in some sense obligated to follow the rule, otherwise known as the critical reflective attitude.
 It is from this internal sense that the law acquires its normative quality.
 The obedience by the populace of a rule is called efficacy.
 No law can be said to be efficacious unless followed by the majority of the populace.
-Though an average citizen in a modern state with a developed legal system may feel the internal aspect and be compelled to follow the laws, it is more important for the officials of the society/peoples to have the internal aspect since it is up to them to follow the constitutional provisions which, if they wish, could ignore without accountability.
+Though an average citizen in a modern state with a developed legal system may feel the internal aspect and be compelled to follow the laws, it is more important for the officials of the society/peoples to have the internal aspect since it is up to them to follow the constitutional provisions which, if they wish, they could ignore without accountability.
 Yet, the officials must use the internal aspect and accept the standards as guiding their behaviour in addition to also guiding the behaviour of other officials.